JonathanCheli/PicturesGallery/README.md

 # PicturesGallery

-Simple app that shows images in a recyclerview, that allows user to select the amount of images displayed, and shows you in details the image selected in a details fragment.
+Simple app that shows images in a recyclerview, that allows user to select the amount of images displayed, and shows you in details the image selected in a details activity.

 For Achieving all this, the app implements a MVP as pattern design.
 Dagger-Hilt are the dependency injections choose to help with reduction of the amount of code.